DCR-NOVALINCS/TaRDIS-DCR-Runtime/README.md

 mvn clean package && docker compose up --build -d
 ```

-This will launch 6 Prosumer endpoints, according to the parameters defined in the
+This will launch participant endpoints as services, as defined in the
 `docker-compose.yml`.
-REST webservices for each endpoint will be available at host ports
-ranging from 1234 to 1240.

 To stop the containers and remove intermediate containers:
 ```